Cryptocurrency and Digital Coin Investigations and Litigation

 An Experienced Cryptocurrency Lawyer Can Help

-Lisa is also a former Chair of the Chicago Bar Association Securities Law Committee, and she currently serves on the board of the PIABA Foundation, a not-for-profit investor advocacy group.
+Lisa is also a former Chair of the Chicago Bar Association Securities Law Committee, and she is currently the president of the PIABA Foundation, a not-for-profit investor advocacy group.
 Lisa is a member of the Financial and Emerging Technology Committee of the CBA as well as the Women’s White Collar Defense Association (WWCDA).